DreamWorks Records: Sale and closure

-Geffen Records distributed DreamWorks Records until 1999, when Interscope Records took over distribution duties (meanwhile, as Interscope and Geffen switched international distribution to Polydor Records, DreamWorks Records followed suit).
 It was announced on November 11, 2003, that Universal Music Group (the former MCA Music Entertainment, and parent of Interscope, Geffen, and Polydor) reached an agreement to acquire DreamWorks Records from DreamWorks for "about $100 million".
 The purchase came at a time when the music business was "going through major changes" as it struggled to "counter falling sales and the impact of unofficial online music sales".
 Mo Ostin, the principal executive at DreamWorks Records, said: "Despite the challenges of the music business today, Universal is acquiring a wonderful asset and the sale will assure the strongest possible future for our artists".
-Under the new deal, DreamWorks Records was placed within the Interscope Geffen A&M label, under the direction of Jimmy Iovine.
-After DreamWorks was folded into Geffen Records, Jordan Schur was joined by Polly Anthony in 2004.
+Under the deal, DreamWorks Records was placed within the Interscope Geffen A&M division of UMG, under the direction of Jimmy Iovine.
+Notably, the label's A&R staff were kept on to the label.
+Polly Anthony joined Jordan Schur as Geffen co-head in 2004.
+After the finalisation of the label's sale to UMG on January 9, 2004, 100 employees were laid off at DreamWorks, multiple bands were dropped, and several albums were cancelled.
+DreamWorks' more commercially successful artists were assigned to new labels within the Interscope Geffen A&M division, with artists such as Alien Ant Farm, Jimmy Eat World, Nelly Furtado, Papa Roach and The All-American Rejects continuing to release albums for the division after 2005.